ClickHouse/pg_clickhouse/doc/pg_clickhouse.md

 ### Custom Functions

-These custom functions created by `clickhouse_fdw` provide pushdown for select ClickHouse functions with no PostgreSQL equivalents.
+These custom functions created by `pg_clickhouse` provide foreign query pushdown for select ClickHouse functions with no PostgreSQL equivalents.
 If any of these functions cannot be pushed down they will raise an exception.

 *   [dictGet](https://clickhouse.com/docs/sql-reference/functions/ext-dict-functions#dictget-dictgetordefault-dictgetornull)